urunrefined/xnp2/readme.txt

 will be supported in the future along with the Makefile, which should ALWAYS be kept, even just as a reminder what the hell is actually necessary to build the thing
+* Add back IA32 support.
+Currently only the Intel 286 machines and the NEC V30 286 clones are considered, so if you see any error message with _386_ in it, then this is the reason.
+If you need 386 support please try the original np2 project files.

 While all of the menus are in English, you will need some experience in Japanese